Dextromethorphan/ pheniramine/ phenylephrine powder packets

 Relieving symptoms of sinus congestion, runny nose, sneezing, and cough due to colds or allergies.
 It may also be used for other conditions as determined by your doctor.

-Dextromethorphan/pheniramine/phenylephrine powder packets is a decongestant, antihistamine, and cough suppressant combination.
+Dextromethorphan/pheniramine/phenylephrine powder packets are a decongestant, antihistamine, and cough suppressant combination.
 It works by constricting blood vessels and reducing swelling in the nasal passages.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The cough suppressant works in the brain to help decrease the cough reflex to reduce a dry cough.

 Do NOT use dextromethorphan/ pheniramine/ phenylephrine powder packets if: